 Picnic Shelters

 Lake Sakakawea State Park has two small shelters (no electricity) that hold 30-40 people each.
-They also have a large shelter (electricity and lights) that can hold up to 300 people.
-Pricing depends on group size.
+They also have a special events shelter (electricity and lights) that can hold up to 300 people.
 To book a picnic shelter please call the park at (701) 487-3315.

 Pontoon boat rentals are available for $400-450/day and seat 10.
 Life jackets are included with rental fee.